sumeetguptasf/assignment/Assignment.md

 Day 9:
 - lb4 app for services/external-service; set up a REST datasource or OpenAPI connector referencing a public endpoint (e.g., shipping quotes, external product info).
 - In store-facade, define another REST datasource or call external-service directly.
-- Provide a combined endpoint merging external data with local data (e.g., shipping quotes + order details).
+- Provide a combined endpoint merging external data with local data (e.g., shipping quotes + order details). ✅
-- Confirm ARC’s authentication, authorization, and rate limiting still apply at the façade.
+- Confirm ARC’s authentication, authorization, and rate limiting still apply at the façade.✅ Day 10:
-Day 10:
 - Possibly switch your custom user-service to ARC’s user-service if you want advanced role/tenant capabilities.
 - Ensure the façade orchestrates both local LB4 services and ARC-based microservices consistently.
-- Remove any partial custom solutions that overlap with ARC’s modules, avoiding duplication in rate limiting or auth.
+- Remove any partial custom solutions that overlap with ARC’s modules, avoiding duplication in rate limiting or auth. ✅
-- Review environment variable usage across all services to confirm consistency (dev vs. staging vs. prod).
+- Review environment variable usage across all services to confirm consistency (dev vs. staging vs. prod).✅ Day 11:
-Day 11:
 - Walk through user scenarios:
-1) user logs in via ARC auth,
+1) user logs in via ARC auth, ✅
-2) creates a product or places an order,
+2) creates a product or places an order, ✅
 3) triggers an ARC-based notification if you integrated notification-service,
-4) check if repeated calls are rate-limited.
+4) check if repeated calls are rate-limited. ✅
 - Adjust naming or error codes for clarity (like standardizing 400 vs. 401 vs. 403, etc.).
 - Ensure domain logic (e.g., store flows) is consistent across all microservices.
 Day 12: